KVSlab/morphMan/docs/source/manipulate_bifurcation.rst

   Figure 3: Rotation of daughter branches with a different reconstruction of the bifurcation.

-The default is to rotate both branches, but if either ``--keep-fixed1`` or ``--keep-fixed2`` is set to **True**, daughter branch 1 or 2 will be kept fixed, respectively.
+The default is to rotate both branches, but if either ``--keep-fixed-1`` or ``--keep-fixed-2`` is set to **True**, daughter branch 1 or 2 will be kept fixed, respectively.
 Furthermore, if both parameters are set to **True** then the algorithm can be used to remove an aneurysm (a balloon-shaped bleb on the artery), see Figure 4.
-To this spesific tutorial, we have used the model with `ID C0066 <http://ecm2.mathcs.emory.edu/aneuriskdata/download/C0066/C0066_models.tar.gz>`_ , which harbors an aneurysm located at the terminal bifurcation in the internal carotid artery.
+To this specific tutorial, we have used the model with `ID C0066 <http://ecm2.mathcs.emory.edu/aneuriskdata/download/C0066/C0066_models.tar.gz>`_ , which harbors an aneurysm located at the terminal bifurcation in the internal carotid artery.